malikshahzaib7238/Chatbot_Project/README.md

 3. **Data Splitting**: The data is split into training and validation sets.

 4. **Model Architecture**: The code defines the architecture of the encoder and decoder models.
+Attention mechanism is also used along with the encoder and decoder mechanism.

 5. **Training Pipeline**: The training pipeline includes functions for training the model, calculating loss, and validating the model.